spring-attic/spring-batch-admin-samples/README.md

 # Spring Batch Admin Samples

 This repository provides sample starter applications and code for use with the Spring Batch Admin project.
+All samples are based on the Spring Batch Admin 2.0 or later.
 The following samples are available:

-## Thymeleaf
+## Spring Batch Admin - AngularJS
-A Spring Boot based example UI developed using Thymeleaf as a templating mechansim.
+A Spring Boot based application with a front end developed with AngularJS.